digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_SWAP_PERIODIC_SCHEDULE_BEGIN
   :end-before: -- CREATE_SWAP_PERIODIC_SCHEDULE_END

+Note that this instrument only has one periodic schedule, which is used for both the fixed and the floating leg.
+It is also used for both the calculation period (to determine which floating rate to be used) and the payment period (to determine when payments are done).
+The FpML swap template below offers more flexibility here.
+It has individual schedules, both for the fixed/floating leg and for the calculation/payment periods.
+That would allow you to specify whether payments should be made e.g. after each calculation period or only after every second calculation period.

 Now that we have defined the terms we can create the swap instrument:

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Swap/Test/Util.daml